 Concerns about the timetable come up throughout the documents, which when compared together make it clear that the project is significantly late.
 In the September 2013 report, enabling works were meant to start in 2015.
 By the 2015 reports, these enabling works were due to start in 2016, with the July 2015 report stating “There is only a four month float in the overall ten year delivery schedule”.
 Given that enabling works only started in 2017, this float has already been surpassed.
 However, instead of admitting this, HS2 Ltd and Government have continually denied there have been any delays to the project, and have now attempted to ‘rebrand’ the enabling works as construction so they can claim construction has started on time.

-Whilst some of the reports rate HS2 as ‘amber’, the annual report of the IPA has rated HS2 as ‘amber-red’ consistently for the last five years, making it officially the worst-run project on the Government book.
+The annual report of the IPA has rated HS2 as ‘amber-red’ consistently for the last five years, making it officially the worst-run project on the Government book.

 Stop HS2 Campaign Manager Joe Rukin responded: